 Sri Lanka is home to 8 species of Bufonids.
 The Bufonidae in Sri Lanka consisits of three genera: Adenomus, Bufo and Duttaphrynus.
 The genus Adenomus is endemic to Sri Lanka and therefore all Adenomus species are considered as relict species.

 Genus -Adenomus Cope, 1860

-Three species of Adenomus are found in Sri Lanka.
 Adenomus species are characterised by their slender habitus and moist warty skin.
 They have comparatively long limbs and the finger edges are smooth.
 Species of Adenomus also lack the supra-orbital ridge which is prominant in Bufo species.
-A. dasi and A. kelaartii are normally found to close to water bodies.
-Out of the three species A. kandianus is thought to be extinct until it was recently rediscovered from the Sripada Sanctuary.
-Adenomus dasi is a critically endangered species and it is also restricted to the submontane forests of the Sripada sanctuary.
-Adenomus kelaartii is distributed in the lowland and sub-montane rainforests of Sri Lanka.
+Two species of Adenomus are found in Sri Lanka.